elixir-nx/xla/README.md

 The directory to store the downloaded and built archives in.
 Defaults to the standard cache location for the given operating system.

+#### `XLA_TARGET_PLATFORM`

+The target triplet describing the target platform, such as `aarch64-linux-gcc`.
+By default this target is inferred for the host, however you may want to override this when cross-compiling the project using Nerves.

 ## Building from source

 To build the XLA binaries locally you need to set `XLA_BUILD=true` and possibly `XLA_TARGET`.